dmarti/CAPCA/README.md

 Social media companies choose to under-invest in implementation of the law, and even of their own policies, because they can get away with it.
-Social media services are designed with "filter bubbles" to show specific content to specific individuals.
+Social media services design their systems with "filter bubbles" to show specific content to specific individuals, and to hide illegal activity from the advertisers whose ads pay for it.

 The big picture problems of social media are the subject of much active research and debate.
-While this is important work in academic and policy circles, the need for research must not be allowed to delay some quickly achieveable improvements.
+While this is important work in academic and policy circles, the need for research must not be allowed to delay some quickly achievable improvements.

 Although the main victims of social media practices are users, the under-rated victims are the advertisers who unknowingly pay to sponsor